 In April 2015, the staffing industry and others were rocked by the news that retail giant Amazon had been hit with a proposed class action lawsuit.
 The class action was brought against the company under the Fair Credit Reporting Act (FCRA).
 The company was accused of wrongly using background checks when making hiring decisions.

 The fact which captivated the staffing industry was the allegation that Amazon’s staffing company, Staff Management Solutions, was to “blame” for the lawsuit.
 It is alleged that it was actually Staff Management which violated FCRA guidelines by failing to provide “pre-adverse action notifications” to an applicant.
 It was co-accused in the class action.

-What most people didn’t realise is the fact that Staff Management isn’t the first staffing company to face an FCRA class action.
+What most people didn’t realize is the fact that Staff Management isn’t the first staffing company to face an FCRA class action.
 In December 2014, Aerotek Inc. – another staffing firm – was slapped with a similar class action lawsuit for improper criminal background checks.